Microsoft Graph data connect

-- An ISV building intelligent applications for all Office 365 customers.
+- An ISV building intelligent applications for any Office 365 customer.

-- An enterprise developer building intelligent applications for everyone inside of your organization that access Office 365 data.
+- An enterprise developer building intelligent applications for users inside of your organization that access Office 365 data.

 Develop a pipeline with Office 365 data